 3. Timing is everything in procurement

 Did your suppliers get the goods to you in the timeline expected?
-If not, what percentage variance are they delivering under?
+If not, what percentage of orders are delivered on time?
+How consistent are they?
 These are essential questions to ask when analysing supplier performance because they have an immediate knock-on effect to your sales and customers.
 If a supplier is continuously letting you down with delayed shipments, you are continuously letting your customers down, which will ultimately drive them away.

 4. Enter DIFOT

 Delivery in full, on time (DIFOT) is a fundamental measure when analysing the performance of your supply chain.
-The fundamental goal of your supply chain is to get the products your customers need, when they need them, in the quantity they ordered.
+Ideally, the a good supply chain will get your products to your customers, when they need them, in the quantity they ordered.
 DIFOT directly measures how successful your supply chain is at meeting this goal.